Delboy/Colour-Type/README.md

 ## Design

 ### Colour Scheme
-- I wanted to keep the colour scheme plain and simple so as to not distract the user from the colouring of the question word.
-I liked the idea of the game looking like it was scribbled on a white board so I kept the main colours of the site black and white.
+- I wanted to keep the colour scheme plain and simple so as to not distract the user from the colouring of the word in the question.
+I liked the idea of the game looking like it was scribbled on a white board so I kept the colours the same as typical white board markers, black, green, red and blue.
 ### Typography
 - The game uses 'indie flower' as its main font as it has a whiteboard pen-like handwriting quality which gives the page a school game feel.
 With the title I used 'Special Elite' for its typewriter look.
 I thought it suited the name of the game pretty well as your 'typing' out words.
 Sans sarif was used as a fallback font incase of any problems loading the page.
 ### Imagery